 Look/say/cover/write/check -see spelling

-Word searches and crosswords with high frequency, ‘common exception’ or topic words
+Word searches with high frequency, ‘common exception’ or topic words

 Use a parent, TA or literacy coach, untrained in the alphabet code and error correction, or a dog, to listen to struggling decoders reading.

 Silent reading (DEAR etc.) before accurate decoding has been achieved.

 Teach syllable-division types: for example, the one which divides two letters forming a single GPC: ”kettle is split as ket – tle because <ket> is a closed syllable with a short vowel, <tle> is a regular final syllable”.
 See Room 101

 Spelling rules: for example, ”i before e except after c”, ”when you see 2 vowel letters side-by-side the 1st one says its name”

 Tailor teaching to fit a perceived thinking/learning style, right/left brain type, or ‘intelligence’

 Teach ‘metacognition and self-regulation’ strategies to older struggling decoders instead of phonics.

 Also, see Room 101 for dyslexia treatments and intervention programmes to avoid.